zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus write single coil request.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :address: The memory address of the coil to be written.
+   :param address: The memory address of the coil to be written.

-   :value: The value to be written to the coil.
+   :param value: The value to be written to the coil.

 .. zeek:id:: modbus_write_single_coil_response
    :source-code: base/bif/plugins/Zeek_Modbus.events.bif.zeek 134 134